mdaskalov/ShellyPro4PM/README.md

 - If nothing configured (all are set to "Tasmota" by default) Relays 1-4 will be named "CH 1-4" and Relay 5 will be named "Display"

 ## Installation
-ou can download the application file under Releases
+You can download the application file under Releases

 To create Tasmota application (.tapp) from the sources checkout the repo end execute:
 ```